filipekojak88/pands-weekly-tasks/README.md

 ### Weekly Tasks 8: [plottask.py](https://github.com/filipekojak88/pands-weekly-tasks/blob/main/plottask.py)

 This program is like a math and graphing class combined.
 It creates a bar graph (that's the histogram) showing how often certain numbers pop up in a set of 1000 numbers that behave like a typical set of data with an average of 5 and some variety around that average.
 Alongside this, it draws a curved line (that's the h (x) = x^ 3 function) showing what happens when you take each number from 0 to 10, multiply it by itself three times, and plot the result.
 It's like seeing two different ways to understand numbers on the same picture!
-The chart was also improved with two y-axis to provide a better visualization of the histrogram and line plot on the same graph.
+The chart was also improved with two y-axis to provide a better visualization of the histogram and line plot on the same graph.
 The legend for both plots were grouped into the same legend for a more clean and organized presentation.

 ## Use of these tasks